Summer Sailing Camps

 Intermediate Sailing Camps

-Level 4 – Intermediate Sailing
+OCC – Level 4 – Intermediate Sailing

-Level 4 is for students who have completed at least 3-weeks of sailing camp and we recommend at least one week of camp this year prior to taking Level 4.
+Bringing their skills from Level 1, 2 (and 3) students will continue to improve their boat handling and seamanship skills.
 Sailing in the afternoon breeze, this class emphasizes teamwork as students practice tacking, gybing, sailing on all points of sail and using proper sail trim to further develop their confidence on the water.
 Other topics can include currents, weather, a little navigation and more.
 Tell tales and tiller extensions will be introduced as sailors learn to sail their boats fast and efficiently.
 Sailors in this class can rig their boats independently.

 • Prerequisites: